Gapminder/waffle-server-importers-exporters/README.world-legacy.md

 I assume you know Python and you know to install required dependencies and etc.

-NOTE: Make sure to change the path because they are all pointer to /Users/amir in all file.
-Run a search in code and there are 6 of them that you need to change.

 There are two steps that needs to be taken in order to receive First you import the google spreadsheets